-Here are the 5 tips to help you keep yourself safe during travel.
+Here are the 5 Travel Security Tips to help you keep yourself safe during travel.
 Taking these steps will allow you to travel confidently and safely as a solo female traveler.

 1. Purchase the travel insurance people!

 This is the one place where being cheap is not a good idea.
 We are in the midst of a pandemic, not only could you get sick with COVID19 on travel but you can just get sick – period.
 We just recently had a hurricane warning in Cancun and many flights were canceled.
 Travel insurance would reimburse you for a canceled flight you paid for.

 And in purchasing said travel insurance, make sure you purchase travel insurance that will not only cover the cost of your trip, canceled flights, lost baggage but also emergency medical care and repatriation of remains.
 Yes, it may sound morbid to have to think of shipping your remains home but God forbid something fatal happens to you while you are aboard, do you really want to put that kind of burden on your family??

 Get a comprehensive travel insurance plan it’s worth the money!
 I like world nomad because they cover COVID19, many plans do not and exclude it so read the fine print, do your research but purchase the travel insurance people!